dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 # Introduction {#gapi_fb_intro}

 In this tutorial you will learn:
-* How to infer different networks inside the pipeline with G-API;
+* How to infer different networks inside a pipeline with G-API;
-* How to process a videostream inside the pipeline with G-API;
+* How to run a G-API pipeline on a video stream;
 * The main ideas of the Face Beautification algorithm.

 You can find the source code in `samples/cpp/tutorial_code/face_beautification.cpp` of the OpenCV library source tree.

-It is a well-known fact that geterogeneous algorithms based on Computer Vision image processing with the backup of deep neural networks inference (Deep Learning) are able to solve a huge variety of problems which CV-only ones might experience difficulties with.
-Let's consider the certain algorithm as an example.

 # Face Beautification algorithm {#gapi_fb_algorithm}

+We will implement a face beautification algorithm using a combination of modern Deep Learning techniques and traditional Computer Vision ones.
-The algorithm of retouching a face has been chosen as the subject for this tutorial.
-Its main idea is to implement a real-time videostream processing that detects faces and applies some filters to make them look beautiful (more or less).
+The idea in general is to implement a real-time video stream processing that detects faces and applies some filters to make them look beautiful (more or less).
 The pipeline is the following:

 ![The Face Beautification algorithm](pics/algo.png)

-The algorithm consists of two parts: an inference of two networks (including data pre- and post-processing) and an image filtering pipeline which uses the inference data to create masks, then applies filters and composes the output retouched image.
+The algorithm consists of two parts: an inference of two networks (including data pre- and post-processing) and an image filtering pipeline which uses the inference data to create masks, applies filters and composes the output retouched image.
 What is each of these parts for?
-To be more certain, the "beautification" implemented here is smoothing out the skin (by the `Bilateral filter`) and making eyes, a nose and a mouth sharper (by the `Unsharp mask`).
-Thus, to know which filter should be applied to which area of image, we need to calculate a contour of the face and contours of facial elements --- we can get them from data received via deep learning methods.
+The idea of the algorithm, more certainly, is to make the face skin smoother (using the `Bilateral filter`) while preserving the contrast details like eyes or a mouth (and even increasing the contrast applying the `Unsharp mask filter`).
+The algorithm identifies parts of the face using a DL inference, applies different filters to the parts found and then combines them into the final result.

 Two topologies from OMZ have been used in this sample: the
 <a href="https://github.com/opencv/open_model_zoo/tree/master/models/intel